ZXTube/YouShield/README.md

 Thanks, and enjoy *not* procrastinating

 [**You Shield 1.0**](https://github.com/ZXTube/YouShield/releases/tag/1.0) is very different from YouShield 2.0 and 3.0 so some people might prefer it, check it out.

+*If this extension was updated recently the updates could take up to a month to reflect in the chrome web store, if you want the new changes now you can download the extension from GitHub